-Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after June 01, 2022.
-Many are not applicable or do not have a significant impact to the Company and have been excluded.
+Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after June 1, 2023.
+Many are not applicable or do not have a significant impact on the Company and have been excluded.